Telecominfraproject/oopt-gnpy/docs/excel.rst

 then Eqpt sheet should contain:
   - one line for each ILAs: amp1, amp2, amp3
-  - one line for each degree 1 ROADMs B and C
+  - one line for each one-degree ROADM (B and C in this example)
-  - two lines for ROADM A  which is a degree 2 ROADM
+  - two lines for each two-degree ROADM (just the ROADM A)

 ::